jlpteaching/comparch/modules/Introduction/_posts/2000-04-01-technology.md

 This video talks about how power and energy relate, how transistors work, and brings in how this caused the end of Moore's Law

 {% include video.html id="1_tlwrtx1k" %}

-{% include prompt.html content="
-What is the number of cores and frequency of the chip in your laptop or phone?
-Is it 'faster' or 'slower' than the high-performance chips in 2010 with 8 cores and running at 3 GHz?

-What about today's highest performance chips?
-How do they compare?
-"
-%}

 ## **QUIZ** CMOS Energy, Power, and Moore's Law